Board of Directors

 Toronto, ON

-Diane Kolin is a singer and a musicologist.
-She sings jazz and classical music, in choirs and smaller ensembles.
-She is currently pursuing a PhD in Musicology in York University, Toronto.
+Diane Kolin is a jazz and classical singer and a musicologist.
+She is the founder of ArtsAbly, a company offering diverse services related to accessibility and disability in the arts.
+Diane is currently pursuing a PhD in Musicology in York University, Toronto.
 Her research interests are diverse and include Critical Disability Studies, Ludwig van Beethoven, and Franz Liszt.
-She is the editor in chief of the Journal of the French Beethoven Society - Association Beethoven France et Francophonie.
+She is the editor in chief of the Journal of the French Beethoven Society.
 The study of Beethoven’s deafness and her personal history led to her research in disability and music.
 She specializes in disability awareness and inclusion in the artistic world, particularly in music.
 Her collaboration with disabled musicians in the professional musical world allows her to expose new ideas on making music more accessible to a broader audience.

 Director